Fair Use: Can Kartemquin Clear Up The Clearance Culture Confusion?

 - Everyone has the right freely to participate in the cultural life of the community, to enjoy the arts and to share in scientific advancement and its benefits.

 - Everyone has the right to the protection of the moral and material interests resulting from any scientific, literary or artistic production of which he is the author.

 “It’s an absolutely brilliant statement of exactly what we're talking about,” Gordon says rapturously.
 “It's this document that everyone knows, and it's like ‘Oh my god.
 There is the thing that's at the heart of all this.’”

-For more about Copyright & Fair Use in Documentary, visit the Center for Social Media.
+For more about Copyright & Fair Use in Documentary, visit the Center for Media and Social Impact.